 Five Questions to Ask Every Vendor

 Start with Singapore’s Starter Kit — it’s the most accessible entry point and maps to acceptance criteria PMs can use immediately.
 Require a model card as a non-negotiable procurement deliverable.
-Map your use case to the EU AI Act’s Annex III risk categories before selecting a vendor; if your application touches employment, credit, healthcare, or education, you’re likely in high-risk territory regardless of geography.
-The AIPMO AI Governance Advisor at app.aipmo.co can generate a deployment-context risk questionnaire aligned to NIST MAP and MEASURE.
+Map your use case to the EU AI Act’s Annex III risk categories before selecting a vendor: if your application touches employment, credit, healthcare, or education, you’re likely in high-risk territory regardless of geography.
+The five vendor questions in this article are your procurement checklist.

 Convert ad-hoc benchmark reviews into a structured TEVV cadence.
-MEASURE 1.2 requires that “appropriateness of AI metrics and effectiveness of existing controls are regularly assessed and updated.”
-Consider standing up Project Moonshot for context-specific testing independent of vendor-supplied results.
-Establish a structured user feedback channel aligned to MEASURE 3.3.
-The AIPMO AI Governance Advisor can help design a monitoring plan that maps feedback signals to your MEASURE metrics.
+MEASURE 1.2 requires that appropriateness of AI metrics and effectiveness of existing controls are regularly assessed and updated — build a defined review schedule rather than reviewing benchmarks only when something goes wrong.
+Stand up Project Moonshot for context-specific testing independent of vendor-supplied results.
+Establish a structured user feedback channel aligned to MEASURE 3.3 and assign an owner for reviewing and acting on what comes through it.

 The challenge at scale is consistency.
 MEASURE 2.13 requires meta-evaluation: are your benchmarks actually measuring what you think they’re measuring across teams and contexts?
 Map your evaluation methodology to AI Verify’s framework — its crosswalk to ISO 42001 and NIST AI RMF allows compliance evidence to travel across jurisdictions.
-The AIPMO AI Governance Advisor supports multi-organization context for Consultant-tier users.
+Build a shared evaluation methodology library so teams aren’t independently reinventing test criteria for the same model types.

 The PM’s Core Obligation